 I could have read a million stories about foster children going back home and the grief that it causes.
 I could have talked to fellow foster parents about saying goodbye.
 Those preparative practices would have been helpful, but I never would have been able to anticipate the sorrow that would come with putting B’s sweet little shoes and toys in a duffel bag to haul him to his next place.
 That kind of knowledge only comes with experience and time.

 I am telling you of some of the mistakes I made in starting foster care not to prevent you from making them (though that would be wonderful), but rather to encourage you to make your own mistakes by jumping in and becoming a foster parent.
 My main goal in telling you my mistakes is to free you up to make mistakes, because if you’re messing up, then you’re in the trenches.
 And if you’re in the trenches, you care deeply about the lives and well-being of children who have faced unspeakable trauma, abuse, and neglect.
 And if you’re doing that, then you’re doing good work.
-So, take the leap of faith and make mistakes for the sake of children who need you.
+So, leap of faith and make mistakes for the sake of children who need you.
 Be willing to be imperfect and learn from your mistakes instead of trying to be the perfect, most-prepared foster parent.

 With that being said, there are some mistakes you can avoid in your foster care journey.
 If you can avoid these mistakes or be proactive in preventing them, then absolutely learn from my mistakes.
 However, don’t let the fear of making mistakes keep you from becoming a foster parent (and an awesome one, at that).